Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 4

-From a young age, he realized that he had a tendency towards aggressive behavior.
-He fell into bad company early on.
-At 15, he began boxing to boost his self-confidence.
-He dropped out of his apprenticeship and lost his driver’s license due to drug use.
-Cocaine eventually became a regular part of his life and influenced many of his decisions.
-Under the influence of cocaine and alcohol, he committed impulsive acts that eventually led to his imprisonment.
+His childhood was marked by ups and downs.
+His biological father left the family after becoming abusive toward his mother.
+When he was five years old, his stepfather entered their lives.
+At school, he was often bullied and felt like he didn’t belong anywhere.
+From a young age, he became aware of his tendency toward aggressive behavior and quickly fell into bad company.
+At 15, he took up boxing to boost his self-confidence.
+He dropped out of his roofer apprenticeship and lost his driver’s license due to drug use.
+Cocaine eventually became a regular part of his life, influencing many of his decisions.

 Photo / Editing: Chris Bolze